When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Conclusions

 This paper makes three contributions.
-First, the \emph{selection bottleneck model} provides a formal crossover threshold $s^*$ (Proposition~\ref{prop:bottleneck}) unifying pro-diversity and anti-diversity findings: when aggregation operates below $s^*$, diversity hurts; above it, diversity helps.
+First, the \emph{selection bottleneck model}---an analytical explanatory lens---provides a closed-form crossover threshold $s^*$ (Proposition~\ref{prop:bottleneck}) unifying pro-diversity and anti-diversity findings: when aggregation operates below $s^*$, diversity hurts; above it, diversity helps.
 Second, our \emph{targeted experiment} demonstrates that selection-based aggregation dramatically outperforms MoA-style synthesis ($g = 3.86$ [3.14, 4.58]), with the synthesis approach losing to a single-model baseline in all 42 tasks---a finding that challenges the dominant pipeline paradigm.
 Third, we report \emph{exploratory evidence} that including a weaker, cheaper model paradoxically improves performance ($g = 0.87$ [0.42, 1.32]), suggesting that optimal team composition may not require all-frontier models.

 The selection bottleneck is, we conjecture, a structural property of generate-then-select pipelines more broadly: the value of variance in the candidate pool depends entirely on the mechanism that exploits it.
 The field has spent considerable effort building better individual generators.
 Our results suggest that substantial gains are available by building better selectors.
 A decoupled evaluation pass using fully independent judges confirms all directional findings with attenuated effect sizes (Table~\ref{tab:decoupled}; Spearman $\rho = 0.90$), indicating that the core results survive even when selection--evaluation circularity is removed.